-Abigail is from Mexico.
+Charlyn is from Philippines.
 She has 1 child.
-She needs a loan of $350 to buy more animals to raise and sell.
+She needs a loan of $400 to buy piglets and feed.

-For more than 5 years Abigail has operated her small business in the Najhe region in Mexico.
-She raises chicken, turkeys, and ducks to sell to customers in her community.
+For the last 5 years Charlyn has operated her small business in the Bohol 04-ll region in the Philippines.
+She raises pigs to sell to customers in her community.

-Abigail is 74 years old and the mother of 1 child, who is currently studying in school.
+Charlyn is 32 years old and the mother of 1 child, who is currently studying in school.

 Retail is a quick and scalable way to begin earning a profit.
 Many entrepreneurs begin with stalls at markets or even at home and need a loan to expand or increase their inventory.
 Others may be ready to open a small store.
 Goods purchased from loan funds range from clothing, grocery or sundry items to jewelry, candy, perfume or health and beauty supplies.
 Loans in the commerce sector account for around 33% of our loans.

-For more than 5 years Sarah has operated her small business in the Kintampo South region in Ghana.
-She sells belts to customers in her community.
+For more than 5 years Mildred has operated her small business in the Winam Urban region in Kenya.
+She sells general goods to customers in her community.

-Sarah has asked for a loan from World Vision to expand her business.
-She would like to purchase supplies in bulk to support her family.
+Mildred has asked for a loan from World Vision to expand her business.
+She would like to improve her business to support her family.

-Sarah is 27 years old and the mother of 1 child, who is currently studying in school.
-She also cares for 2 additional dependents in her home.
+She cares for 2 additional dependents in her home.